 Career Info: Predictions and Salary

-According to Salary.com, the middle 50% of all assistant retail store managers earned $35,760 to $49,004 in 2015, with a median salary of $41,481.
-The BLS predicted an average growth in employment of retail salespersons over 2014-2024 at 7%, with many new positions predicted because of population growth and job openings due to high turnover as employees leave.
+According to Salary.com, the middle 50% of all assistant retail store managers earned $40,045 to $53,695 in 2019, with a median salary of $46,267.
+The BLS projected a 2% decline in employment of retail salespersons over 2018-2028 due to increased competition of online sales.
 However, managerial positions in retail had slower growth outlook.